vmware-tanzu/tanzu-cli/docs/plugindev/README.md

 indicating the server's response.

-The completion notice should include an example of the `get` command the user would need in order to poll the resource to check the state/status of the operation.
+The completion notice should include an example of the `get` command the user would need to poll the resource to check the state/status of the operation.

 ### Shell Completion

-Shell completion (or "command-completion" or "tab completion") is the ability for the program to automatically fill-in partially typed commands, arguments, flags and flag values.
+Shell completion (or "command-completion" or "tab completion") is the ability for the program to automatically fill in partially typed commands, arguments, flags, and flag values.
 The Tanzu CLI provides an integrated solution for shell completion which will automatically take care of completing commands and flags for your plugin.
 To make the completions richer, a plugin can add logic to also provide shell completion for its arguments and flag values; these are